GabeScott/standard-works-vault/General Conference/2002 October - The Marvelous Foundation of Our Faith.md

 This is the restored Church of Jesus Christ.
 We as a people are Latter-day Saints.
 We testify that the heavens have been opened, that the curtains have been parted, that God has spoken, and that Jesus Christ has manifested Himself, followed by a bestowal of divine authority.

-Jesus Christ is the cornerstone of this work, and it is built upon a “foundation of ... apostles and prophets” (Eph.
-2:20).
+Jesus Christ is the cornerstone of this work, and it is built upon a “foundation of … apostles and prophets” ([[Ephesians 2.20|Ephesians 2:20]]).

 This wondrous Restoration should make of us a people of tolerance, of neighborliness, of appreciation and kindness toward others.
 We cannot be boastful.
 We cannot be proud.
 We can be thankful, as we must be.
 We can be humble, as we should be.